 Louise offers to see you individually or together as a couple.
 The consultation is to learn about your process options so you can make an informed decision, mutually if you attend together, about how to move forward.
 The first decision is to decide which process you will use so you can then select the attorney who is the best fit for you and your process.
 The session is designed to assist you with making informed decisions that fit your needs and your budget.
 Louise has found the best way to get people the substantive legal help they need without burdening them financially is to offer an initial consultation at a reduced rate for most cases.
 A reduced rate allows Louise to set aside the time to give specific guidance and let potential clients get to know her.
 At the same time, the rate is low enough that it is affordable for most people.
 Clients who retain us after this initial consultation tell us that it was well worth it.

-Disclaimer: Livesay Law Office, LLC does not and cannot represent either party prior to, during, or after a consultation.
+Disclaimer: Livesay Law Office, LLC does not represent either party prior to or during a consultation.
 Minnesota attorneys are prohibited from representing both parties in a divorce.
 Therefore, the attorney meeting with both people in a joint consultation will not discuss the specific facts of the case, will not provide legal advice, and will not have a confidential relationship with either party.
+Louise can be retained as a mediator or as an attorney for one person after the consultation, with the person who initially contacted Livesay Law having the right of first refusal.
+If there is a conflict about who will work with Louise, she can provide referrals for both of you, upon request.
 A consultation is approximately 45 minutes for a pre-paid reduced hourly rate of $250.
 Louise's goal is to help you get meaningful answers to your questions in an affordable way whether you meet with her individually or together with your spouse.
 You can meet with Louise in person or via Zoom.

 Contact Louise Livesay at Collaborative Family Law and Mediation Today to Learn About Your Divorce Options